Sage House

 2006/2008

-The bedroom wing escapes the trajectory of the arc aiming south toward the Truchas Peaks.
-The master suite is arranged perpendicular to three children’s bedrooms and is entered along a private courtyard aimed toward mountain views.
+The sheltered bedroom wing escapes the trajectory of the arc aiming south toward the Truchas Peaks to capture views.
+The master suite is entered along a private courtyard claiming the prime mountain view.
 The bedroom mass steps down following the natural topography separating it from spaces organized under the sloping arced roof.
+Slot windows at the tub and master shower frame mountain views.

 In association with executive architect Jon Anderson.